djangopbx/djangopbx-applications/README.md

 ]
 ```
 ###  Run post installation processes
-You must be logged in as the django-pbx user and ensure the an virtual environments are activated.
+You must be logged in as the django-pbx user and ensure the virtual environment is activated.
 With a venv activated your prompt should look like: (envdpbx) django-pbx@myserver:~$.
 The key thing is the environment shown in brackets.